 - Persons who are distraught and seeking immediate support.

-- Large Groups (Businesses, Schools, and other organizations) who have experienced a traumatic event at their workplace.
+- Large groups (businesses, schools, government agencies, and other organizations) who have experienced a traumatic event.

 Who pays for TIP services?

 Trauma Intervention Programs, Inc. is a non-profit tax exempt organization.
 Services are provided to victims and their families free of charge and are made possible through grants from local government and individuals and through fund-raising efforts.